logicguy1/The-Cookbook/Main_courses/Pita bread with falafel/README.md

 ## Descussion
 You could of cause add diffrent toppings tho i find it very fitting with the basic structre of the bread

+### Gluten free Pita Bread
+- 200 ml water
+- 10 grams yeast
+- 1 tsp sugar
+- 160 gram rice flour
+- 80 gram potato flour
+- 2 tsp yellow psyllium husk
+- ½ tsp salt
+- 2 tsp olive oil

+1. Mix the water yeast and suger, make sure the yeast desolves.
+It helps if the water is ligithly warm.
+2. In a boal mix all the dry ingredeents, once combined add the yeast mixture and oil.
+3. Mix the dought, knead it and let it rise for an hour to two hours.
+4. Cook the pitas the same as in the origional recipe